 Is eyelid surgery permanent?

 Yes, the effects of eyelid surgery are designed to be permanent.
 However, our treatment options cannot stop future aging and loss of skin laxity.
-If you're considering eyelid surgery, our team in Atlanta can review the different options available for correcting eyelid malposition and how to make your results last as long as possible.
+If you're considering eyelid surgery, our team in Atlanta, GA, can review the different options available for correcting eyelid malposition and how to make your results last as long as possible.

 Improve your eye health